lakonethr/web/content/_index.en.md

 intro_image_hide_on_mobile: true
 ---

-# lakoNET - Your Internet
+# LakoNET - Your Internet

-lakoNET (lako meaning easy in Croatian) is a new revolutionary Internet Provider that puts you at the forefront.
+LakoNET (lako meaning easy in Croatian) is a new revolutionary Internet Provider that puts you at the forefront.
 No fibs, you’re not just our user, but our partner as well.